DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/faq.md

 # FAQ

-This page provides solutions to some common problems you may encounter when using Application Workbench.
+This page provides solutions to some common problems you may encounter when using App Workbench.

 ## Error when running a pipeline